tkhq/passkeyapp/README.md

 Domain=com.apple.AuthenticationServices.AuthorizationError Code=1004 "(null)"
 ```

 This happens when the RPID is incorrect.
 I have no idea why Apple doesn't return a proper error here.
 The RPID should be the domain name (inverse of the bundle ID).
-E.g. `passkeyapp.tkhqlabs.xyz`
+E.g. `nekorider.vercel.app`

 ### This app cannot be installed because its integrity could not be verified